 - Stages – speeches and presentations should be conducted on a raised platform which would be well placed at the far end of the room.
 To create a sense of occasion during these times, appropriate stage lighting should be used.

 - Photos – creating an area specifically for photos can really help encourage guests to get snapping and to share pictures of your event on social media, which is obviously great from a marketing perspective.
 It also gives organisers a chance to introduce fun and colourful props which could liven up proceedings.

 To keep the momentum of your event going, it’s important to stagger activities and interactions like ‘live cooking’, entertainment, presentations and speeches.
 Make sure these are evenly spaced out and save some of the most eagerly anticipated parts until near the end of your event to keep your audience engaged throughout.
 If you’re planning on handing out goodie bags, it never hurts to have them in sight to encourage people to stay for the duration.

 We have three main rooms which can hold up to 100 guests for meetings, parties and events, plus a state-of-the-art theatre, cinema and a few dozen more meeting rooms.
-Our Event Team is well practiced at helping organisers realise their goals by offering all the advice and support they need during the planning journey.
-Give them a call to discuss your ideas on 020 7487 7540.
+Our events team is well practiced at helping organisers realise their goals by offering all the advice and support they need during the planning journey.
+Get in touch to discuss your ideas on 020 7487 7540.